jatin4/calculator-in-c/README.md

+🧮 Description of Calculator Program in C Language

+The C programming language is a powerful and widely used programming language developed by Dennis Ritchie at Bell Labs in 1972.
+It is known as a structured, procedural, and middle-level language, which provides both low-level (hardware) and high-level (software) capabilities.

+In this project, we have used C language to create a simple calculator that performs basic arithmetic operations like Addition, Subtraction, Multiplication, and Division.

+The calculator program uses variables, operators, and a switch-case control structure to perform operations based on the user’s choice.
+It also uses input/output functions like printf() and scanf() from the standard input/output library <stdio.h> to interact with the user.

+The key concept demonstrated in this program includes:

+Taking input from the user

+Using arithmetic operators (+, -, *, /)

+Decision making using switch statement

+Displaying output based on user input

+This calculator program helps beginners understand how logic, control flow, and mathematical operations work together in C.
+It is one of the best examples to start learning programming because it covers almost all the basic elements of C language like:

+Variables

+Data types

+Operators

+Control statements

+Input/Output functions

+🧠 In short:

+The calculator in C language is a simple program that performs basic arithmetic operations using user input and displays the result.
+It demonstrates the fundamental building blocks of C programming such as operators, conditional statements, and input/output handling.
 🔹 Aim:

 To write a program in C language to perform basic arithmetic operations — Addition, Subtraction, Multiplication, and Division.